 Calculating Child Support

 Once it’s decided child support will be part of a divorce settlement, both parents must attempt to determine the amount of child support to be paid.
 Because this is such an important matter, state statutes offer specific guidelines for calculating child support payments.
 While some states have developed specific worksheets to help parents with this process, it’s vital to also consult with an experienced child support lawyer before submitting any financial documents to the court.
 In many child support cases, this can be the most difficult point for both parties to agree upon, and often requires a hearing before a judge to finalize any details.
-If a hearing becomes necessary, it’s vital to have an experienced and knowledgeable attorney present as well, ensuring the interests of you and your child will be protected.
+If a hearing becomes necessary, it’s vital to have an experienced and knowledgeable attorney present as well, ensuring the best interests of you and your child will be protected.
 Additional information on this topic can be found at Your text to link….

 Child Support Enforcement

 If there is one area of child support that often requires the assistance of a skilled child support attorney, it’s enforcing a child support agreement that is being violated.
 According to the Child Support Enforcement Act of 1984, district attorneys are required to help a parent collect child support if needed.
 Along with this, an experienced child support lawyer can discuss the various ways that the money owed can be collected.
 Since a child support order is essentially a civil judgement, the court has a variety of ways to collect unpaid child support.
 Among the most commonly used are wage garnishments, seizure of bank accounts and personal property, and placing liens on real estate.
 In situations where extreme enforcement measures must be taken, the court may suspend a driver’s license and passports, and possibly even sentence a person to jail.
 For more details on child support enforcement procedures, visit Your text to link….